Azure/mlops-v2-workshop/ci-cd/README-GH.md

 ---

-## Configure GitHub Actions Secrets
+## Configure GitHub Actions Secrets and Environments

    This step creates a service principal and GitHub secrets to allow the GitHub action workflows to create and interact with Azure Machine Learning Workspace resources.